Environment Agency charging scheme and guidance: environmental permits, licence and registration costs and fees.

 - producer responsibility: waste electrical and electronic equipment (WEEE)

 - Transfrontier Shipment of Radioactive Waste and Spent Fuel Regulations 2008

-An application for the grant of an environmental permit for a flood risk activity must be accompanied by a fee of £50 for each flood risk activity to which the application relates.
+For these applications we receive before 4 January 2017, you must pay a fee of £50 for each flood risk activity to which the application relates.

 - erecting any temporary or permanent structure in, over or under a main river

 - altering, repairing or maintaining any temporary or permanent structure, over or under a main river, where the work could affect the flow of water in the river or affect drainage work

 - building or altering any structure designed to contain or divert flood waters from a main river

 Please see the consultation webpage for a summary of consultation responses and our reply to consultees about the new charges for environmental permits for flood risk activities.

 For billing queries contact the address on the back of your invoice.